 - Heat the coconut oil over medium high heat in a large skillet.
 Add the garlic and cook for about a minute or so, then add the cut up chicken.
 Season with salt and pepper and continue cooking until chicken has cooked through.

-- Remove the chicken from the pan, and set aside.
+- Remove the chicken from the pan, and set it aside.

 - Reduce the heat to medium, and add the coconut milk, red curry paste, fish sauce, and peanut butter to the pan.
 Combine all the ingredients using a whisk and allow it to come to a simmer.
 Taste and add stevia if desired.
 (I added about 15 drops)